phansch/philhansch.net/_posts/2012-02-21-welcome-to-plyturon-net.md

 Hello, and welcome to plyturon.net!
 Enjoy your stay.

-My name is Plyturon and this website is my contribution to the Guild Wars 2 community.
+My name is Plyturon and this blog is my contribution to the Guild Wars 2 community.
 I am trying to provide community spotlights, Guild Wars 2 design/mechanics discussions and weekly wrap-ups of Guild Wars 2 news.

 At a later date you will probably see guides and useful web applications for Guild Wars 2.